 - (a) REGULAR MEETINGS.-Unless dispensed with by the Chair of the Committee, the Committee shall meet on the second (2nd) Wednesday of each month at 10:00 a.m. if the House is in session.
-If the House is not in session on that day and the Committee has not met during such month, the Comagain in session.
+If the House is not in session on that day and the Committee has not met during such month, the Committee shall meet at the earliest practicable opportunity when the House is again in session.
 [House Rule XI 2(b)] - (b) ADDITIONAL MEETINGS.-The Chair of the Committee may call and convene, as the Chair considers necessary and in accordance with Rule 4(b), additional meetings of the Committee for the consideration of any bill or resolution pending before the Committee or for the conduct of other Committee business.
 The Committee shall meet for such purpose under that call of the Chair.
 [House Rule XI 2(c)(1)] - (c) SPECIAL MEETINGS.-Rule XI 2(c) of the Rules of the House of Representatives is hereby incorporated by reference.
 [House Rule XI 2(c)(2)]